-Caseway SC-100 Solvent Cement is specially formulated for bonding acrylic to itself and other plastics such as polycarbonate, polystyrene, and CAB (cellulose acetate butyrate).
-It evaporates slower than SC-125 but faster than SC-94.
-SC-100 flows easier achieving a more bubble free joint.
-It will develop a strong bond within minutes and can be applied quickly with a solvent syringe, dropper, brush, or by using the soak-method.
+Caseway SC-125 Solvent Cement is specially formulated for bonding acrylic to itself and other plastics such as polycarbonate, polystyrene, and CAB (cellulose acetate butyrate).
+Recommended when fast setup time is required, it will develop a strong bond within minutes and can be applied quickly with a solvent syringe, dropper, brush, or by using the soak-method.
 After assembly the the solvent evaporates completely leaving no residue.
-Typical setting time is 3 minutes, but may be longer depending on temperature and humidity.
-The bond strength will continue to increase over several hours.
+Typical setting time is 2 minutes, but may be longer depending on temperature and humidity.